Aniket-khemnar/Autocare-Management-System/DEPLOYMENT_SQLITE.md

 ## Troubleshooting

+### Poetry Detection Error (Build Fails)

+If you see errors about Poetry or "Collecting: command not found":

+**Quick Fix:**
+1. Go to Render dashboard → Your service → Environment tab
+2. Add environment variable:
+   - Key: `POETRY_VENV_PATH`
+   - Value: (leave blank/empty)
+3. Save and redeploy

+**Alternative:**
+Check your GitHub repository root for `pyproject.toml` or `poetry.lock` files.
+If they exist and you don't need Poetry:
+- Delete them from your repository
+- Commit and push the changes

+See `POETRY_FIX.md` for detailed instructions.

 ### Static Files Not Loading
 - ✅ WhiteNoise is already configured in `settings.py`
 - Ensure `build.sh` runs `collectstatic`